Viewing this page on your device?

 Encourage your child to pull up on knotted ropes or balance on low beams.
 If at first they don’t succeed, encourage them to keep trying at least once every time they go to the park – they will soon surprise themselves!

-The free core exercises for kids on this page are just a taster of the many core strengthening exercises and activities suggested in this OT Mom e-book.
+The free core exercises for kids on this page are just a taste of the many core strengthening exercises and activities suggested in this OT Mom e-book.